dnsinogeorgos/conductor/README.md

 make all
 ```

-To use conductorctl, you can open another shell and use it from there or run it directly
+To use conductorctl, you can open another vagrant shell and use it from there or run it
-from your repository.
-In the latter case you need to create a virtualenv and activate
+directly from your repository.
+In the latter case you need to create a virtualenv and
-it, as below:
+activate it, as below:
 ```shell
 cd tools
 python3 -m venv venv